Corona vaccinated people still contagious? Biontech boss now with good news – “booster” strategy against mutants

 The Medinziner also explained what needs to be considered with the Biontech vaccination.
 If “critical variants” of Corona emerged, a third dose could be administered – “a simple strategy”.
 Sahin believes: “Such a booster vaccination could produce such a strong immune protection that the variants no longer get through.”
 However, in order to slow down the virus in society, the vaccination must be refreshed “perhaps every one to a year and a half”.

 Countries can count on larger amounts of vaccine by the beginning of April.
 Biontech announced a total of more than 11.5 million vaccine doses by the end of March.
-In addition, there are expected to be around 5.6 million doses of AstraZeneca’s vaccine.
+In addition, around 5.6 million doses of AstraZeneca’s vaccine are expected.
 By then, Moderna is expected to deliver 1.8 million cans.

 After a slow start, the pace of vaccination in Germany is currently accelerating.
 However, there is persistent skepticism among some citizens, especially against the corona vaccine from AstraZeneca, but also against vaccinations in general. (frs) * Merkur.de is an offer from IPPEN.MEDIA